AmazingMech2418/Self-XSS-Protection/.github/CONTRIBUTING.md

 ## Pull Requests
 If you would like to fix a bug or implement a suggestion, it is best that you work to fix those with highest priority.
 Labels will be added to issues labelling a priority from 1 through 5.

+*Please note that the greater the number, the greater priority.*

 Here is a breakdown of these priority levels:
 - 1: Feature request - Should be implemented but not critical to add
 - 2: Improvement suggestion - Suggestion to improve the security of the XSS protection system, but not linked to a clear vulnerability